 The Gwaneumsa Trail, a north course of Hallasan, is one of the most scenic trails on this mountain.

 This route will take you to Baengnokdam, the summit of Hallasan.
 It’s 8.7 km and takes about five hours one way.
+For this trail, you should begin latest at 10 am and reach the uppermost shelters by 1 pm in the summer or 12 pm in the winter.

 There is a campsite at the trail entrance, and you can enjoy forest bathing while observing the natural ecosystem.